saurabh-kr-tripathi/python-physics-toolbox-SaurabhKumarTripathi/README.md

 **First Code**
 TASK 1 : **Plasma Temperature Classifier**
-Purpose: To classify the Plasma temperatue in three cataguries i.e Cold, Warm and Hot. on the basis of given conditions
+Purpose: To classify the Plasma temperatue in three cataguries i.e Cold, Warm and Hot. on the basis of given conditions.
-> This code will ask to user for 5 temperatures (code will check invailed data)
+> This code will ask to user for 5 temperatures (code will check invailed data).
-> Classify it using conditional statements and loops
+> Classify it using conditional statements and loops.
-> Conditional statements will check the given Conditions
+> Conditional statements will check the given Conditions.
-> Store it in the list of tuples
+> Store it in the list of tuples.
->
-> Printing
+> Printing.

 **Second Code**
 TASK 3: **Simple Particle Energy Calculator**
-Purpose: use kinetic energy formula to calculate energy of the particle
+Purpose: use kinetic energy formula to calculate energy of the particle.
 > This code will take some of the data from the user and calucate the energy of the paricle and name and type of the particle in the return.
 > first this values will be used to calculate the Kinetic Energy in joule
 > then it will convert this energy in electron-volt(eV) using the given formula.